 We have several opportunities to volunteer but are always in need of overnight hosts especially.
 What do I need to do as an IHN volunteer?
 There are three types of volunteers needed to welcome our families each night:

 1. A Meal Provider – Dinner hosts arrive by 5:00 p.m. and leave by 7:00 p.m.
 Prior to your night of cooking, you will be notified as to the number of adults and children needing dinner, as well as any special diet concerns.
 A simple meal is often best.

 2. Hospitality Hosts arrive at 7:00 p.m and leave by 9:00 p.m.
 Hosts visit with our guests as they enjoy it and even play a game with some of the kids.

 3. An Overnight Host – You have to be good at one thing to do this job: sleeping.
 Well, it’s a little more than that, because you’ll be staying in the building as a contact person, in case any of the families experiences an emergency.
 You arrive by 9:00 p.m. when things are usually pretty quiet.
 A comfy bunk bed or cot downstairs is provided as well as a continental breakfast.
 You’ll be finished and on your way by 7:00 am.

 Could the Lord be calling you to give of yourself in this way?
 If you feel that little nudge from the Lord, then please call our church office at (732) 899-0587.
-Sign up sheets are now in the Narthex.
+Sign up sheets will be in the Narthex.